mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `listener` is the IP address of Mesos-DNS.
 In SOA replies, Mesos-DNS identifies hostname `mesos-dns.domain` as the primary nameserver for the domain.
 It uses this IP address in an A record for `mesos-dns.domain`.
 The default value is "0.0.0.0", which instructs Mesos-DNS to create an A record for every IP address associated with a network interface on the server that runs the Mesos-DNS process.

-`email` is the email address of the Mesos domain name administrator.
-It is associated with the SOA record for the Mesos domain.
-The format is `mailbox-name.domain`, using a `.` instead of `@`.
-For example, if the email address is `root@mesos-dns.mesos`, the `email` field should be `root.mesos-dns.mesos`.
-The default value is `root.mesos-dns.mesos`.

 `dnson` is a boolean field that controls whether Mesos-DNS listens for DNS requests or not.
 The default value is `true`.

 `httpon` is a boolean field that controls whether Mesos-DNS listens for HTTP requests or not.
 The default value is `true`.

 `httpport` is the port number that Mesos-DNS monitors for incoming HTTP requests.
 The default value is `8123`.

+`externalon` is a boolean field that controls whether Mesos-DNS serves requests outside of the Mesos domain.
+The default value is `true`.

+`SOAMname` is the MNAME field in the SOA record for the Mesos domain.
+The format is `mailbox.domain`, using a `.` instead of `@`.
+For example, if the email address is `root@ns1.mesos`, the `email` field should be `root.mesos-dns.mesos`.
+For details, see the [RFC-1035](http://tools.ietf.org/html/rfc1035#page-18).
+The default value is `root.ns1.mesos`.

+`SOARefresh` is the REFRESH field in the SOA record for the Mesos domain.
+For details, see the [RFC-1035](http://tools.ietf.org/html/rfc1035#page-18).
+The default value is `60`.

+`SOARetry` is the RETRY field in the SOA record for the Mesos domain.
+For details, see the [RFC-1035](http://tools.ietf.org/html/rfc1035#page-18).
+The default value is `600`.

+`SOAExpire` is the EXPIRE field in the SOA record for the Mesos domain.
+For details, see the [RFC-1035](http://tools.ietf.org/html/rfc1035#page-18).
+The default value is `86400`.

+`SOAMinttl` is the minimum TTL field in the SOA record for the Mesos domain.
+For details, see the [RFC-2308](https://tools.ietf.org/html/rfc2308).
+The default value is `60`.